 • Balsamic Glaze – you can purchase balsamic glaze from the store, or make your own by reducing balsamic vinegar down by about half.
 You want the glaze to be about the same consistency as honey, keeping in mind that it will thicken a bit as it cools.

-How to Make Caprese Pasta Salad
+How to Make Caprese Salad with Pasta

 1. Cook and cool pasta.
 Cook the pasta until al dente, according to package directions, then rinse with cold water until cool.